 The ODI Standing Committee works to further publicize and communicate vendor conformance statements and other general ODI issues and metrics and has published a brochure describing these as well as "librarian talking points" to help increase vendor conformance.

-The Standing Committee has commenced work on ODI “Phase 2,” which includes the following areas: Library Responsibilities in ODI; Handling of Open Access Content Including Hybrid OA Content; More Meaningful Usage Statistics for Content Providers; Fair Linking; Identifying the Source of the Record in the Discovery Interface; Content Coverage Disclosure (Reporting on Discovery Service Content at a Collection Level); and Identification of Additional Metadata and Content Elements.
-The Standing Committee conducted surveys in June and July among stakeholder groups to better understand pain points.
-In addition, NISO recently published a report created by several members of the Standing Committee which analyzed information gathered from Abstracting & Indexing (A&I) providers to summarize their concerns and highlight how discovery services might improve in this area of information delivery.
+A revision of ODI, including the following areas: Library Responsibilities in ODI; Handling of Open Access Content Including Hybrid OA Content; More Meaningful Usage Statistics for Content Providers; Fair Linking; Identifying the Source of the Record in the Discovery Interface; Content Coverage Disclosure (Reporting on Discovery Service Content at a Collection Level); and Identification of Additional Metadata and Content Elements, was available for public comment earlier this year; comments are now closed.
+The Standing Committee has reviewed all input and is finalizing relevant changes to the Recommended Practice and responses to the comment.

 ResourceSync Working Group

 Co-chairs: Todd Carpenter (NISO), Herbert Van de Sompel (Data Archiving and Networked Services (DANS))

 ANSI/NISO Z39.99-2017, ResourceSync Framework Specification